Codesai/website/_posts/2017-12-02-estuvimos-en-comet.md

 ---
 layout: post
-title: We were at Comet Global Consulting
+title: We were at Merkle Comet
 date: 2017-12-02 17:00:00.000000000 +01:00
 type: post
 published: true